loop614/raycuboid/README.md

 ## Description
+- Visit [github page](https://loop614.github.io/raycuboid/) to see how it looks
 - Just like [rayquad](https://github.com/loop614/rayquad) but in 3d
 - Check if the Vector3 is in the [cuboid](https://en.wikipedia.org/wiki/Cuboid)
 - Click button next for the next cuboid example